 UAS flights are especially useful in debris removal efforts along heavily wooded natural channels, where access for personnel and equipment is limited.

 UAS over Brickhouse Gully

-Beginning July 24, 2017, the Harris County Flood Control District will be using an Unmanned Aircraft System to conduct an infrastructure assessment along a 7-mile section of Brickhouse Gully, a concrete-lined tributary of White Oak Bayou formally identified as HCFCD Unit E115-00-00.
-An Unmanned Aerial Vehicle operated by Michael Baker International, a licensed Flood Control District contractor, will fly over and along Brickhouse Gully within Flood Control District right-of-way, from the gully’s confluence with White Oak Bayou upstream to Clay Road.
+In July 2017, the Harris County Flood Control District used a UAS to conduct an infrastructure assessment along a 7-mile section of Brickhouse Gully, a concrete-lined tributary of White Oak Bayou formally identified as HCFCD Unit E115-00-00.
+A UAV operated by Michael Baker International, a licensed Flood Control District contractor, flew over and along Brickhouse Gully within Flood Control District right-of-way, from the gully’s confluence with White Oak Bayou upstream to Clay Road.

 The UAS infrastructure assessment will be compared to those conducted by ground survey crews.
 Regularly assessments of Flood Control District property are necessary to efficiently and accurately study drainage infrastructure, to determine if replacement or repairs are needed.

 UAS on Cedar Bayou